hesther/templatecorr/README.md

 ### Contact

-For questions, feedback, concerns or wishes, contact Esther at eheid@mit.edu.
+For questions, feedback, concerns or wishes, contact Esther at esther.heid@tuwien.ac.at.

 ### Copyright